Bryan Kohberger Gets Life In Prison For Killing Idaho Students

 “No one fears you now.
 No one thinks you are great,” she told him.

-People in court clapped, which is not common.
+People in the court clapped, which is uncommon.

 Other families spoke too.